 - Finally, you will see all the 2D barcodes for their respective number below the image here.

-Read More: How to Generate Barcode Numbers in Excel (with Easy Steps)
+Read More: How to Use EAN 13 Barcode Generator in Excel

 In this article, we’ve covered step-by-step procedures to generate 2D barcode in Excel.
 We sincerely hope you enjoyed and learned a lot from this article.
-Additionally, if you want to read more articles on Excel, you may visit our website, Exceldemy.
 If you have any questions, comments, or recommendations, kindly leave them in the comment section below.